 What if it rains?

-This might be obvious, but rain, clouds, and other forms of bad weather cancel our star gazing events.
 We highly suggest joining our email list, where you’ll get the latest information on whether a star party is a GO or NO-GO depending on weather conditions.
 We’ll also send you an astronomy guide to help you get started in your astronomy adventure!